Financial-Times/n-heroku-tools/README.md

-    scale [options] [source] [target]                   downloads process information from next-service-registry and scales/sizes the application servers provision [app]                                     provisions a new instance of an application server destroy [options] [app]                             deletes the app from heroku purge [options] [url]                               purges the given url from the Fastly cache.
-Requires a FASTLY_KEY environment variable set to your fastly api key deploy-vcl [options] [folder]                       Deploys VCL in [folder] to the specified fastly service.
+    scale [options] [source] [target]                   downloads process information from next-service-registry and scales/sizes the application servers provision [app]                                     provisions a new instance of an application server destroy [options] [app]                             deletes the app from heroku purge [options] [url]                               DEPRECATED.
+Please switch to ‘fastly-tools’.
+Purges the given url from the Fastly cache.
+Requires a FASTLY_KEY environment variable set to your fastly api key deploy-vcl [options] [folder]                       DEPRECATED.
+Please switch to ‘fastly-tools’.
+Deploys VCL in [folder] to the specified fastly service.
 Requires FASTLY_KEY env var nightwatch [options] [test]                         runs nightwatch with some sensible defaults deploy-hashed-assets                                deploys hashed asset files to S3 (if AWS keys set correctly) deploy-static [options] <source> [otherSources...]
 Deploys static <source> to [destination] on S3 (where [destination] is a full S3 URL).
 Requires AWS_ACCESS and AWS_SECRET env vars